twitterml/django-rest-apis/README.md

 - In the Twitter App config, ensure the Callback URL is `http://127.0.0.1:9000/complete/twitter`

+- In the settings.py or settings_my.py, set the following to your own key:

+    SECRET_KEY = 'YOUR_SECRET_KEY'

 - Specify your Twitter API credentials in app/settings_my.py under the following section:

     SOCIAL_AUTH_TWITTER_KEY = ''